How We Ended Up With a Guesthouse on Koh Chang

 The initial estimate of taking a few days to tart up the rooms always seemed a tad optimistic.
 As it happened it ended up taking the workgang around 3 weeks to complete the renovations we required.
 That doesn’t mean it was costly as we ended up paying less than 200 baht per labourer per day and they were actually doing stuff whilst they were here.
 But we treated them nicely, bought cheap fruit, bottles of Redbull, put some music on, gave them drinking water etc. Doing little things like that makes it far easier to add on extra jobs to be done for no extra cost.

 We replaced all the windows in the rooms, the ceilings in two rooms – one of which had already been done by our neighbour but needed re-doing by someone who knows plaster.
-Unfortunately, as the walls were made from wood panelling we had to use a semi-gloss paint on them rather than a regular matt emulsion.
+Unfortunately, as the walls were made from wood paneling we had to use a semi-gloss paint on them rather than a regular matt emulsion.
 This coupled with the varnished wood used to add some ‘country’ feel to the rooms has led to the interiors being a bit shinier than I’d have liked.

-It took several coats of rather expensive paint to hide the panelling but in late June the walls and ceilings were finished and we had the floors sanded and re-stained a dark brown, a shade that goes by the description ‘Oak’ on the bottle.
+It took several coats of rather expensive paint to hide the paneling but in late June the walls and ceilings were finished and we had the floors sanded and re-stained a dark brown, a shade that goes by the description ‘Oak’ on the bottle.
 Our builder, being the nice guy that he is didn’t charge us any extra for replacing the bathroom windows and sanding, staining and varnishing the bathroom floors.

 The final piece in the how to renovate the rooms puzzle was what to do with the doors to the rooms.
 As you’ll have seen from the photo a couple on the main page of this section, the doors were made of six hinged panels which folded back on each side of the door.
 These added up to doors which were approximately 2.5 metres wide.
 However, this type of door is impractical for a guest room, it would feel like you were locking yourself into a large wardrobe if you had to bolt six solid wood doors before turning in for the night.